rsabur/frontend-take-home-org-enablement/README.md

 2. Code readability.
 3. Code that can be easily unit tested.
 4. Alignment with provided designs.
+5. Well argumented choices of tools and libraries.
-5. Error handling.
+6. Error handling.
-6. Mobile friendly UI.
+7. Mobile friendly UI.

 We're looking forward to your submission! 🚀